huijing/personal-website/content/blog/2017-08-01-drupal-101-theming-with-gulp-again.md

 ---
-categories:
-- planet-drupal
+drupalfeed: true
 date: "2017-08-01T00:00:00Z"
 description: If you write a lot of custom Drupal themes, gulp can really help streamline your workflow.
 Every second saved counts.
 images:
   - /assets/images/posts/drupal-gulp.jpg
 slug: drupal-101-theming-with-gulp-again
 tags:
   - drupal8
   - theming
   - workflow
   - gulp
-title: 'Drupal 101: Theming Drupal 8 with gulp'
+title: "Drupal 101: Theming Drupal 8 with gulp"
 ---

 Around two years ago, I wrote a post called [Drupal 101: Theming Drupal 7 with gulp](/blog/drupal-101-theming-with-gulp/), which covered some basics about Sass and gulp.
 I'm not going to repeat myself, so if you can read that article if you're interested.
 This one is going to cover the delta for the `gulpfile.js` setup in Drupal 8.

 ## gulp-ify your Drupal theme